inaka/guidelines/README.md

   current events, problems, situations, etc.
 * Participates in the hipchat [daily](DAILY.md)
 * Maintains [monthly meetings](MONTHLY-MEETINGS.md) with the Devs/Ops
-* Needs to support the sales team.
+* Provides support for the sales team.

 #### Sales/ Management